Viecent-magiclight/SanForge/README.md

 Apple retired Server.app / Xsan Admin years ago, but many shops still run Xsan for shared storage.
 SanForge is a native macOS app that brings SAN deployment, volumes and LUNs, directory, quotas, access control, and DNS back into one place.

 The UI is available in Simplified Chinese and English.

+7-day trial activation key for the software:
+`SF2-T-CF-YZY2HH55Q4547LFFNWJNGPWFSVOHWJRPESYTWGTCSXXSHAJVNJCW2AWVWR75GL32XEPHIBBDYVBBVY7SQPFZ44O5KO4IT43JECVMSBY`

+Feel free to submit your feedback in the XSAN Slack channel at `ttps://macadmins.slack.com/archives/C06JWSJ6P` or within this repository.
+Developers will offer full software licenses to users who provide valuable feedback.

 ## Features